DILCISBoard/E-ARK-AIP/index.md

 ##### Migration event type

-The migration event (value of element `eventIdentifierType` is "migration") needs to be related to the event that created the source object by means of the `relatedEventIdentification`.
-An example is shown inn.
+<a name="aip-premis-event-type"></a>**AIP-PREMIS-EVENT-AGENT**: The event by which a
+resource was created SHOULD to be recorded by means of the `relatedEventIdentification` element.

+An example is shown in Listing 21.

 ```xml
 <event>